Introduction and definitions

 Access to information

-- In certain circumstances, be entitled to receive the information in a structured, commonly used and machine readable form.
+In certain circumstances, you will be entitled to receive the information in a structured, commonly used and machine readable form.

 We will always store your digital information on secure servers.
 Unfortunately, however, the transmission of information via the internet is not completely secure.
 Although we will do our best to protect your information, we cannot guarantee the security of your information transmitted to our site or to our servers (e.g. by email).
 All such transmission is at your own risk.
 Once we have received your information, we will use strict procedures and security features to try to prevent unauthorised access.